maggie197/opencart/notes/install-oc-on-terraform-using-gc.md

     ```

-8. Navigate to your OpenCart Files and rename config:
+8. Navigate to your OpenCart Files and rename config files:
 ```
- cd /var/www/html
+ cd /var/www/html/upload

 ```